 What is the Classroom Network?
+Where is it available?

 The Classroom Network provides access to the UCLA Campus Backbone and the Internet from a General Assignment (GA) Classroom.
 A Classroom Network Ethernet port is available in all GA classrooms, usually on the room’s media cabinet.
 To see what buildings have GA Classrooms, please visit our Classrooms section.

 How do I connect to the Classroom Network?